Call centre manager

 Career progression may involve managing larger call centres or specialising in certain aspects of call centre management.
 This might include:

-Call centre managers may even move to roles where call centre management is only one aspect of their job.
-For example, research managers may be responsible for coordinating market research projects and data management.
+Moving into a role where call centre management is only one aspect of your job is also possible.
+For example, combining it with the responsibility for coordinating market research projects and data management.

-You may also become involved with the training and development of other centre managers or may move into management consultancy and specialise in advising call centres.
-There may be the opportunity to be a divisional manager, coordinating several call centres.
+You could become involved with the training and development of other centre managers or move into management consultancy where you would specialise in advising call centres.
+In time, with the right experience, you may find an opportunity to work as a divisional manager, coordinating several call centres.